 If you are looking for easy ways to memorize the 50 States and Capitals, today’s post is for you.

-While I have another giant list with over 300 free educational websites for kids, this list is all about geography.
+While I have another giant list with over 300 free educational websites for kids and another list of the best educational TV shows for kids, this list is all about geography.

 Did you have to memorize all 50 states when you were in elementary school?

 I can remember my brother practicing a song about the states, but little did I know that he was actually memorizing states & capitals while he was singing.
 I, on the other hand, didn’t have the same teacher in 5th grade, so I didn’t have to learn them.

 Fast forward many years- it wasn’t until much later that I finally made myself learn the geography of the United States, and of the world.